abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ##### Read the Resource Blocks

-1. Perform a GET on the Composition Service URI
+1. Perform a GET on the Composition Service URI.
-2. Look for the `ResourceBlocks` property
+2. Look for the `ResourceBlocks` property.
-3. Perform a GET on that URI to get a list of all Resource Blocks
+3. Perform a GET on that URI to get a list of all Resource Blocks.
-4. For accessing details of a particular Resource Block, perform a GET on the associated URI listed for a given entry in the `Members` array
+4. For accessing details of a particular Resource Block, perform a GET on the associated URI listed for a given entry in the `Members` array.
-5. The `CompositionStatus` property in each Resource Block will identify the availablity of the Resource Block in composition requests
+5. The `CompositionStatus` property in each Resource Block will identify the availability of the Resource Block in composition requests.
-    * Clients should take note of this when making decisions on what Resource Blocks to use in a composition request
+    * Clients should take note of this when making decisions on what Resource Blocks to use in a composition request.
-    * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition
+    * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition.

 Resource Block Collection sample:
 ```json